XuHaoJun/hocuspocus-rs/README.md

 # hocuspocus-rs

-Rust MVP of Hocuspocus-like server-side persistence built on yrs and axum.
+Rust MVP of [Hocuspocus](https://github.com/ueberdosis/hocuspocus) server-side persistence built on [Y.js](https://github.com/yjs/yjs) and [axum](https://github.com/tokio-rs/axum).
 The MVP focuses on the database extension only, providing a stateless database extension trait and a SQLite adapter.
 The server debounces store operations and persists full state blobs (no incremental updates in MVP).
 Auth via the Hocuspocus handshake is supported but disabled by default.

 ### What’s here